homan-uppu/writing/2-Essays/VC will eat education/Draft 3 - Why Venture capital will eat education.md

 As this trend amplifies, the majority of graduates will struggle very hard to get a return on their investments on education.
 Any student considering taking out a loan to pay for an education should strongly reconsider.

 ## How I see it playing out

+The greatest "ed-tech" company won't even be seen as one.
+It'll be the one that can build and scale this way of investing in individuals.